pytorch/TensorRT/README.md

 ```
 Python compilation expects using the tarball based compilation strategy from above.

+## Building Docker Image
+`Dockerfile` in `//docker` directory builds an image, based on latest NGC PyTorch container, with TRTorch binaries/libraries/headers installed in /opt/trtorch, and Python wheel installed locally.
+To specify different NGC PyTorch container release as the base, use `--build-arg BASE=21.06` for 21.06 etc.

 ## How do I add support for a new op...

 ### In TRTorch?